hellory4n/starry3d/README.md

 ## Features

-- Pure C99 and OpenGL 3.3
+- C++14 and OpenGL 3.3
 - Cross platform ish. (windows and linux)
 - Probably runs on anything ever
 - Optimized for voxel graphics
-- UI through [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear), you don't have to do anything, it's already there
+- UI through [ImGui](https://github.com/ocornut/imgui), you don't have to do anything, it's already there
 - Built on [libtrippin](https://github.com/hellory4n/libtrippin) the biggest most massive library of all time